-- Gaussian: This is a simple Gaussian blur applied to your image.
-It has one slider, Amount, which controls the strength of the blur by adjusting the radius. - Motion: A motion blur adds the appearance of movement. - " The Amount slider controls the strength of the blur, and Distance controls the blur relative to area between the subject and camera.
-Angle sets the angle of the blur, while the Smoothing slider softens the lines created by the motion. - Radial: These blurs are circular, zooming out from a central point. - " Amount controls the overall strength of the blur.
+- Motion: A motion blur adds the appearance of movement. - The Amount slider controls the strength of the blur, and Distance controls the blur relative to area between the subject and camera.
+Angle sets the angle of the blur, while the Smoothing slider softens the lines created by the motion. - Radial: These blurs are circular, zooming out from a central point. - Amount controls the strength of the blur.
 Quality controls how noisy the blur is, with 1 being grainy and 100 smooth.
-Smoothing softens the lines created by the motion. - " The Radial blur type also includes a center spot selector at the bottom of the pane.
+Smoothing softens the lines created by the motion. - The Radial blur type includes a center spot selector at the bottom of the pane.
 Click on the icon, then click on the part of the image you want to make the center of the blur. - Surface: These blurs tend to maintain edges but add blur to the details.
 This blur type can give you a "simplified" effect.
 The Amount slider controls the strength of the blur, while Threshold sets how similar colors are grouped. - Box: A Box blur is similar in concept to a Gaussian blur, but it bases the blur on contrasting edges.
 Box blurs tend to retain edges a bit more clearly than Gaussian blurs.